AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

   - If you didn't rate some movies & tv shows, you can add them to history in Trakt to avoid being recommended in couchmoney (no need to rate them if you forget how good or bad the movie was)

   ### TV Settings :
   - My first advice is to never use the standard mode on your TV.
-Always use the cinema or movie mode.
+Always use the cinema/ filmaker or movie mode.
 The standard mode is too bright and the colors are not accurate.
 Use the cinema or movie mode when watching movies or series.
   - Here is a [video](https://www.youtube.com/watch?v=dY3M_h30HYc) explaining TV modes.
 And [this video](https://www.youtube.com/watch?v=nTO2Wmw1NKA) for changing the settings of your TV taking into account different modes (SDR, HDR, Dolby).
 (You can refer to reddit guides or YouTube videos or [rtings.com](rtings.com) to find the best settings).
   - If your TV supports multiple content types (SDR, HDR, DOLBY), the mode needs to be activated on each content type.
   - On some TVs like the Hisense U7k, you need to enable enhanced HDMI mode to access dolby vision & 60HZ on your chromecast and other HDMI inputs.